NLnetLabs/connectbyname/notes/dns-client-proxy.md

 with a traditional (unsigned) trust anchor.

 For the transport configuration we expect three levels of details.
-The first is a choice between anythings goes, unauthenticated encryption and authenticated encryption.
+The first is a choice between requiring authenticated encryption, also allowing unauthenticated encryption or doing opportunistic encryption on an best effort basis.
 The second level is where the application also specifies the names and/or IP addresses of upstream resolvers.
 The third level is where the application also specifies which transports (Do53, DoT, DoH, DoQ) are allowed to be used.
 A final transport parameter